Sim2Real for Soft Robotic Fish via Differentiable Simulation: Experimental Setup

 Since we are not fully constraining the fish to one-dimensional translation, there exists bending moments that may result in spurious forces on the load cell.
 However, we assume these to be negligible compared to the peak of the thrust force.
-Furthermore, due to the rather small size of the tank, a standing wave persists in the tank even quite long after interacting with it.
+Furthermore, due to the small size of the tank, a standing wave persists in the tank even after initial actuation.
 This can lead to a disturbance force on the load cell.
 However, since the frequency of this disturbance is known, it can be filtered out during post-processing.
 We also note that the measurement system has its own compliance and damping, which account for the recoil and negative force readings.